stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 #### Empty Values

-The framework now supports reference types that could legitimately be `null` for an unused or empty value, which FFM represents with the `MemorySegment.NULL` constant.
+The framework now supports reference types that can legitimately be `null` for unused or empty values, which FFM represents with the `MemorySegment.NULL` constant.

 An `empty` value is added to the definition of the transformer: